 Favor hybrids that deliver the whole nine yards in safety accessories

-Whether you’re riding through the city or outdoor trails, safety should always be one of your top priorities.
+Whether you’re riding through the city or on outdoor trails, safety should always be one of your top priorities.
 And you can’t go wrong with models that take the initiative to boost it.
 From paint accents and integrated lights to reflective tires and headlight design, these components are basically lifesavers.

 Hybrid e-bikes that are equally flexible in safety will always be a step higher than those that aren’t.
 After all, you’ll never know what you’ll encounter during long trips or when traversing through traffic in the city especially at night.